Northern Ireland: Inquest slams British army over 1971 Belfast shootings | DW | 11.05.2021

 The inquest, which has run for more than two years, was set up to establish the cause of death of ten people who died in the shootings in west Belfast in August 1971.

-The coroner, Justice Keegan, said British soldiers shot nine of those victims, which included a priest and a mother of eight.
+The coroner, Siobhan Keegan, said British soldiers shot nine of those victims, which included a priest and a mother of eight.

 But in her judgement, she ruled that she could not say who killed the tenth victim.

-Questions also remain unanswered about the identity of the soldiers who shot many of the victims, the judge said.
+Questions also remain unanswered about the identity of the soldiers who shot many of the victims, the coroner said.

 No one has been charged or convicted in connection with any of the killings, which happened during three days in the in the Ballymurphy area of Belfast — a sprawling housing estate of Catholics who opposed British rule.

-But Mrs Justice Keegan can send her findings to Northern Ireland's Public Prosecution Service to consider whether to bring charges.
+But Keegan can send her findings to Northern Ireland's Public Prosecution Service to consider whether to bring charges.

-Such a move could spell problems for the British government, which will face from former military veterans to protect those who served in the army during what became known as 'the Troubles'.
+Such a move could spell problems for the British government, which will face pressure from former military veterans to protect those who served in the army during what became known as "the Troubles."

 Pressure will also grow from the families and their legal teams for the kind of investigation they say should have taken place almost half a century ago.